selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

         'Can\'t find the object name for the query: ' + query );
     }
-    // We do the same for the fields names
-    Pattern fieldPattern = Pattern.compile(
+    // We do the same for the names of the fields Pattern fieldPattern = Pattern.compile(
       'select\\s+((\\w+\\s*,\\s*)*\\w+)\\s+from\\s+' +
       objectName +